Tesla tells California employees to return to work in defiance of county orders

 County judges in Texas have a wide range of judicial and administrative duties.
 Hidalgo County borders Mexico, where many U.S. automakers source supplies.

-Tesla shares dropped 1.1% to $810.60 in late trading.
+Tesla shares dropped 0.99% to $811.29 on Nasdaq.
 They had fallen more than 3% premarket after China’s Passenger Car Association reported that the company’s Model 3 sales in April were down 64% on the month.

+In addition to the Fremont plant, Tesla also has an auto factory in Shanghai, and is building another in Berlin.

-Reporting by Tina Bellon in New York; Editing by Richard Chang and Dan Grebler
+Reporting by Tina Bellon in New York; Additional reporting by Sharon Bernstein in Sacramento; Editing by Richard Chang and Dan Grebler